-In terms of applying the inquiries regarding corporate political activity, scholars have inferred a vast range of explanations to provide reason why corporations may adopt public stances in their business practices, particularly on matters of moral or social policy.
+There are many reasons why corporations may adopt public stances into their business practices, particularly on matters of moral or social policy.

 Explanations for corporate political activity regarding social issues typically fall into one of three categories:

-Ordinarily, these classifications lean more towards a more self-fulfilling prophecy seeking to answer the questions such as, “How can I profit from this financially?”
+Ordinarily, corporate social activities are viewed through a public relations lens: “How can I profit from this financially?”
 “How will my shareholders view this statement/stance?”
 “What is the popular public opinion?” and “How will this impact my brand’s reputation?”

-According to Mary-Hunter McDonnell, Assistant Professor of Management at The Wharton School of Business at the University of Pennsylvania, “We have seen a 75 percent increase since 2000 in the number of social movements targeting firms.”
+According to Mary-Hunter McDonnell, Assistant Professor of Management at The Wharton School of Business at the University of Pennsylvania, there has been “a 75 percent increase since 2000 in the number of social movements targeting firms”.

 “Because firms are increasingly multinational, individual states and countries don’t define many of the issues people care about, such as women’s rights.
 Targeting companies gives activists a wider reach.”